nextjob/CodeSharkFC/README.md

 ## Troubleshooting

+See FreeCADSetupNotesLinux.txt for Linux specific issues.

 Error: `Error - could not load a Python engine`

 Problem: FreeCAD install does not ?always? load all the required Python files for `python4delphi` to the interface properly.
-Solution: Installing python from python.org (currently version Python 3.6.6) fixes this issue.
+Solution: Installing python from python.org (current FreeCAD version Python 3.8.6) fixes this issue.

 Error: `Error - This application failed to start because it could not find or load the Qt platform plugin "windows"`